Mark Maslin

-Mark Andrew Maslin (born 1968) is a professor of Earth System Science at the University College London and the Natural History Museum of Denmark.
+Mark Andrew Maslin (born 1968) is a professor of Earth System Science at University College London and Lead for Climate, Health and Security at the United Nations University.
 He has published numerous books on a variety of environmental topics including climate change, ecology, the anthropocene and human evolution.
-His scientific work consists of more than 200 publications.
+His scientific work consists of more than 230 publications.
 He is joint Pro-Vice-Provost of the UCL Climate Crisis Grand Challenge.
-He is also Strategy Advisor to Lansons, Net Zero Now, Sheep Inc and CSR Board member of Sopra Steria.
+He is also Strategy Advisor to Lansons, Net Zero Now, Sheep Inc and was a CSR Board member of Sopra Steria.
 He co-founded and helped to run the AI geoanalytics company Rezatec Ltd from 2012 to 2023.
 He is also a founding member of the Climate Crisis Advisory Group led by Sir David King.
 In 2024 he was Special Advisor to the UK Parliament Environmental Audit Committee inquiry into Climate Change and Security.
+He is also a member of the Nuffield Council on Bioethics working group on Solar Radiation Modification.

 Education

 Maslin was born in 1968.
 He received his BSc (Hons) in Physical Geography (including Geology and Chemistry at honours level) from the University of Bristol in 1989.
 A few years later, in 1993 he attained his PhD for "The study of the palaeoceanography of the N.E.
 Atlantic during Pleistocene" from the Darwin College, University of Cambridge, having Nicholas Shackleton and Ellen Thomas as his supervisors.